top of page

 Schloss Mespelbrunn, Spessart

-Mespelbrunn Castle is idyllically located in the Spessart between Frankfurt and Würzburg and is one of the most remarkable moated castles in Germany.
-Its history dates back to the 15th century and offers a fascinating example of the transition from a medieval castle to a representative Renaissance palace.
+Mespelbrunn Castle lies tucked away in the Spessart hills between Frankfurt and Würzburg, and is one of Germany’s most enchanting moated castles.
+Dating back to the 15th century, it offers a fascinating glimpse into the transformation from a fortified medieval stronghold to an elegant Renaissance residence.

 Schloss Mespelbrunn